illusorier/123/Angular/angular1/Advanced.md

 > Watches are not called periodically based on a timer.

+dirty-checking: Angular checks if there are any changes to all the variables watched by all the $scope.

 ##### The $watch list

 Every time you bind something in the UI you insert a `$watch` in a `$watch list`.